Ku Cheng-kang: Early Political career

 Throughout 1929, Ku remained an active supporter of Chen Gongbo and Ku Meng-yu in their efforts to resist Chiang’s dominance within the party.
 On 25 May, he published a strongly worded article condemning Chiang’s leadership, accusing him of usurping control of the Kuomintang and abandoning its revolutionary ideals.
 In this piece, Ku argued that since Chiang’s rise, “the party’s revolutionary doctrine has been discarded, its program destroyed, its forces broken, and its spirit lost.
 The present Kuomintang has become merely the instrument of warlords and bureaucrats, a conglomeration of corrupt elements.”

 In 1931, following the Mukden Incident, Chiang Kai-shek sought to consolidate the Kuomintang by fostering cooperation between his own faction and that of Wang Jingwei.
 As part of this rapprochement, Ku was assigned to Beijing and Tianjin to assist with party organization work, and in December he was elected to the Central Executive Committee of the Kuomintang.

 In December 1934, Ku was appointed as the permanent secretary of the Ministry of Industry and in 1935, he secured a promotion to serve as vice minister of the Kuomintang Central Executive Committee.
+During this period, he continued to support the political interests of the Wang Jingwei faction, while also moderating the intensity of his earlier attacks on Chiang Kai-shek.

+Shortly after taking office as permanent secretary of the Ministry of Industry between February and March 1935, Ku became involved in the widely publicized “Seventh Shenxin Mill Incident.”
+Although the dispute was framed publicly as a debate between laissez-faire and state-controlled economic approaches—represented by the Ministry of Finance and the Ministry of Industry respectively—the underlying issue reflected a political contest between Chiang Kai-shek’s faction, led by Minister of Finance H. H. Kung, and the Wang Jingwei faction, represented by Minister of Industry Chen Gongbo.

+Following an Executive Yuan directive, the National Economic Council was ordered to investigate the matter.
+The Cotton Industry Control Committee, together with representatives from the Ministry of Finance, the Ministry of Industry, and managers of the Shenxin Company, jointly drafted a preliminary rescue plan.
+Chen Gongbo subsequently proposed reorganizing the company and converting it into a state-run enterprise.
+Chen argued that China’s industry was “still in an infant state” and that “industrial organizations were scattered and weak,” insisting that only state control—not liberal economic measures—could provide an effective remedy.